coxchristopher/xls-r-elan/README.md

 * [pydub](https://github.com/jiaaro/pydub), installed in the same
    virtual environment as XLS-R-ELAN (tested with v0.25.1)
 * [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch),
-   installed in the same virtual environment as the above.
+   installed in the same virtual environment as the above (optional).

-Under macOS 13.1, the following commands can be used to fetch and install the necessary Python packages:
+Under macOS 13-15, the following commands can be used to fetch and install the necessary Python packages:
 ```
 git clone https://github.com/coxchristopher/xls-r-elan